ScilifelabDataCentre/genome-portal/hugo/content/about/_index.md

 ### Citation guidelines

-The recommended citations for the Genome Portal, source code, species pages, genome browser, and source data files can be found on the <a href="/citation" target="_blank">Cite us</a>.
+The recommended citations for the Genome Portal, source code, species pages, genome browser, and source data files can be found on the <a href="/citation" target="_blank">Cite us</a> page.

 ### Terms of use